Rate this page:

 • 123.+ matches 1234, 12356, etc., and so on.

-The Available scenarios dropdown list allows you to attach one or more scenarios to execute when the rule is launched.
+The Available scenarios dropdown list enables you to attach one or more scenarios to execute when the rule is triggered.

-You can attach multiple scenarios to one rule.
-In this case, the rule executes all the attached scenarios one by one in one context, allowing code reuse.
-This allows you to write all the functions in one scenario, and use them in another scenario.
+You can attach multiple scenarios to a single rule.
+In this scenario, the rule executes all the attached scenarios sequentially within a single context, promoting code reuse.
+This allows you to encapsulate all the functions within a scenario and utilize them in another scenario.

-You can see all the attached scenarios in the Assigned scenarios field.
+You can view all the attached scenarios in the Assigned scenarios field.

-After you specify all the settings, click the Create rule button to create a rule.
+After specifying all the settings, click the Create rule button to create a rule.

 Checking a routing rule